 - regularly review the retention schedule to make sure it continues to meet business and statutory requirements.

-Make sure you have procedures in place to respond to an individual’s request to restrict the processing of their personal data.
+Make sure you have procedures in place to respond to a data subject’s request to restrict the processing of their personal data.

 - review your procedures to determine where you may be required to restrict the processing of personal data;